anishprasanna/KagglePredictingHousePrices/README.md

-Submission to Kaggle's Boston Housing Competition.
+Submission to Kaggle's Ames Housing Competition.
 Transforms and normalizes/discretizes both categorical and numerical features.
 Compares the efficacy of the following parameter optimized algoritms:
   KNN,